fernandoem88/react-requests-manager/README.md

 - a lil bit tricky to abort our requests processes
 - we have only one processing type, that's is a linear one: start processing and finish with success or error. if we want for example to process requests in a queue, we should implement it by ourselves or using another library

-let's see a simple example
+let's see a simple example of a redux-thunk action

 ```ts
 // defining fetchUsers async action to fetch users from db